 But the first thing we notice is the game seems blurry and the colors washed out.
 What probably has happened is the game has reset our graphics settings/preferences.
 So we’re going to enter the settings menu by pressing the “esc” key on our keyboard.
 Then we’ll click the options button and then the “Graphics” tab from within the options menu.

 If you’d like to speed up some of the asset loading of the map, you can scroll down the graphics settings and enable caching of some of the map resources.
-In this case will enable cache spot shadows and cache sun shadows.
-We’ll click “Apply”.
-Then we’ll go back into the game and as we parachute down we should see the map looks a little bit clearer now.
-It doesn’t look as blurry .
-It doesn’t look as washed out.
+In this case, we will enable cache spot shadows and cache sun shadows.
+We’ll click “Apply.”
+Then, we’ll go back into the game.
+As we parachute down, we should see that the map looks a little bit clearer now.
+It doesn’t look as blurry; it doesn’t look as washed out.

 This was a before, where the buildings were a little more blurry and the colors had a washed-out look, and this made it harder to see the opposition.